Bull Thistle in Blossom. Photo by Green Deane

 Birch Tree Train Depot, 1955.

-By the way, the town of Birch Tree is in Missouri, elevation 991 feet, population 679.
-Nestled in the Ozarks it was named for the tree growing near the post office.
+By the way, the town of Birch Tree is in Missouri, elevation 991 feet, population 541.
+Nestled in the Ozark mountains it was named for the tree growing near the post office.
 Don’t laugh, Viburnum, Missouri, got it’s name in a similar way.
-Between the 2000 and the 2010 census Birch Tree’s population increased by 45 people.
+Between the 2000 and the 2010 census Birch Tree’s population increased by 45 people, by 2020 it had dropped to the 541.
 Small as it may be the governor of Missouri from 2001 to 2005, Bob Holden, was born in Birch Tree.
 And the governor directly before Holden, Mel Carnahan, was also from Birch Tree.
-While governor in 2000 Carnahan ran for the U.S. senate and was elected post posthumously, the only time that has ever happened.
+While governor in 2000 Carnahan ran for the U.S. senate and was elected posthumously, the only time that has ever happened.
 He died in a plane crash three weeks before the election.
 As Carnahan’s name could not be removed from the ballot his wife Jean stepped in and won the election by a 2% margin.
 She was then appointed senator by the lieutenant governor, Roger B. Wilson.

 Green Deane’s “Itemized” Plant Profile: Black Birch, River Birch